cloudflare/wrangler-legacy/README.md

 1. If you don't already have npm on your machine, install it using [npm's recommended method](https://www.npmjs.com/get-npm).

-    If you have already installed npm with a package manager, it is possible you will run into an `EACCES` error (related to how many system packagers install npm) while installing wrangler.
-You can either uninstall npm and reinstall using the npm recommended install method (a version manager), or one of our other install methods.
+    If you have already installed npm with a package manager, it is possible you will run into an `EACCES` error while installing wrangler.
+This is related to how many system packagers install npm.
+You can either uninstall npm and reinstall using the npm recommended install method (a version manager), or use one of our other install methods.

 1. Install Wrangler by running: